The walking clinic provides a one-off assessment for children who are presenting with concerns around their crawling, walking or running.

 Where: Banyule Community Health, West Heidelberg site

 Fees may apply, depending on your family’s income level.
 Paediatric services are free for low-income families or low income families who have a Health Care Card.
-Contact Service Access on 9450 2000 for further information.
+Contact Referral & Intake on 9450 2000 for further information.